 Reception Curriculum Overview

-There are 7 Areas of Learning.
-These are: Personal, Social and Emotional Development, Physical Development, Communication and Language, Literacy, Mathematics, Understanding The World and Expressive Arts and Design.
+There are 7 areas of learning- Personal, Social & Emotional Development, Physical Development, Communication & Language, Literacy, Mathematics, Understanding the world and Expressive Arts & Design.

 Please click on the links below to view useful documents for parents: